 Run: Values of a variables with scope Run are valid and accessible to all Processes, Iterations and Scripts involved in that Run.
+Please refer to "8.4.1 Variables" [▶ 153] for more information on persisting variables with scope Run.

 Process: Values of a variables with scope Process are valid and accessible to all iterations of a Process during the run but it won't be accessible to other Processes in the run.